vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 practices around it (things such as password security, authentication security of other kinds, encryption).

+I end the post with meta comments including more on its potential relevance to LessWrong as well as the distinction between general ideas and details specific to particular tools and services.

 ## Prevention strategies: general philosophy

 ### The accident triangle philosophy and the conjunctive nature of accidents